-The Bernard B. Jacobs Theatre opened on Jan.
-11, 1927.
-It was originally named the Royale by real-estate magnates, the Chanin Brothers, as part of a three-theatre complex.
+The Bernard B. Jacobs Theatre opened on January 11, 1927.
+The venue was originally named the Royale by real-estate magnates, the Chanin Brothers, as part of a three-theatre complex.

 In 1930, the Chanins transferred ownership of all three houses to the Shubert Organization.
 During the Great Depression, control of the Jacobs passed to John Golden, who renamed the theatre after himself and ran it from 1934 to 1936.
 (This venue is not to be confused with the current John Golden Theatre, which is right next door.)

 The Shuberts regained control in 1936 and restored the theatre's name to the Royale.
 It was renamed the Bernard B. Jacobs Theatre on May 9, 2005 after the longtime Shubert Organization president.